 Besides the RS emission, contributions from the FS region are also included in our calculations and are found to be negligible in X-ray bands using the same parameters for radio data fitting, which disfavors the external FS as the origin of jetted TDE X-ray emission.
-This also supports the two-component jet model, suggesting that the FS in slow $(\Gamma_0 \sim 1{\text -}10)$ jets and the RS in fast $(\Gamma_0 > 10)$ jets explain the radio and X-ray observations (C. Yuan et al. 2024b), respectively.
+This also supports the two-component jet model, suggesting that the FS in slow ($\Gamma_0 \sim 1-10$) jets and the RS in fast ($\Gamma_0 > 10$) jets explain the radio and X-ray observations (Yuan et al. 2024b), respectively.

-5. Conclusions
+5. CONCLUSIONS

-We modeled the jet evolution within an external density medium by connecting the CNM profile, e.g., $n{\rm cnm} \propto R^{-k}$, to the ISM, and computed the time-dependent synchrotron and SSC emission from RS regions.
-We concluded that the external RS model for the jet may provide a generic and self-consistent framework to explain the baselines of the X-ray afterglows of jetted TDEs: Sw J1644, Sw J2058, Sw J1112, and AT 2022cmc.
-Remarkably, the jet break, together with a ceased central engine when the accretion rate falls below the
+We modeled the jet evolution within an external density medium by connecting the CNM profile, e.g.,

-Eddington accretion rate, could explain the sharp declines in the late-stage X-ray light curves, especially for Sw J1644 and
+$n{\rm cnm} \propto R^{-k}$, to the ISM, and computed the time-dependent synchrotron and SSC emission from reverse shock regions.
+We concluded that the external reverse shock model for the jet may provide a generic and self-consistent framework to explain the baselines of the X-ray afterglows of jetted TDEs: Sw J1644, Sw J2058, Sw J1112, and AT 2022cmc.
+Remarkably, the jet break, together with a ceased central engine when the accretion rate falls below the Eddington accretion rate, could explain the sharp declines in the late-stage X-ray light curves, especially for Sw J1644 and Sw J2058.

-Our work also predicts the peak γ -ray flux to be $\lesssim 2 \times 10^{-12}\,\rm erg\,s^{-1}\,cm^{-2}$ (see the left panel of Figure 3), which is lower than the Fermi-LAT 100 day sensitivity and explains the nondetection of γ -rays from jetted TDEs.
-Moreover, choosing an optimistic proton acceleration efficiency of $\epsilon_n = L_n/L_i = 1/3$, the neutrino fluences from the four jetted TDEs are still more than 2 orders of magnitude lower than the IceCube-Gen2 sensitivity.
+Our work also predicts the peak γ -ray flux to be $\lesssim 2 \times 10^{-12} \text{ erg s}^{-1} \text{ cm}^{-2}$ (see the left panel of Fig. 3), which is lower than the Fermi-LAT 100 d sensitivity and explains the non-detection of γ -rays from jetted TDEs.
+Moreover, chosing an optimistic proton acceleration efficiency of $\epsilon_p = L_p/L_j = 1/3$, the neutrino fluences from the four jetted TDEs are still more than two orders of magnitude lower than the IceCube-Gen2 sensitivity.

-Future work incorporating external RSs, periodic jet precessions, and the contribution of internal energy dissipations would offer a more comprehensive description of the TDE X-ray afterglows, reproducing simultaneously the overall slopes, short-term fluctuations, and rapid variability.
+Future work incorporating external reverse shocks, periodic jet precessions, and the contribution of internal energy dissipations would offer a more comprehensive description of the TDE X-ray afterglows, reproducing simultaneously the overall slopes, short-term fluctuations, and rapid variability.